and Health ... benefits are

 health benefits of wine.

-the 1970s, the National Institute of Health excluded and suppressed
+the 1970s, under pressure from anti-alcohol special interest groups, the National Institute of Health excluded and suppressed

 evidence from the Framingham